AnghelLeonard/Hibernate-SpringBoot/README.md

 **Key points:**\
      - use `@Table` to point out the database view (here, the database view is available in `data-mysql.sql` file)\
-     - the entity used to fetch the database view is `AuthorBookView`
+     - the entity used to fetch the database view is `GenreAndTitleView`

 ----------------------------------------------------------------------------------------------------------------------